Twenty years on since my last visit to Caen...

 One of the most memorable sights of any visit to the Normandy coast is looking out at the remaining 'Mulberry Harbours' that rest along the wide, long sands of Arromanches.

 These rusting hulks in the English Channel were key to the success of D-Day as they allowed huge volumes of ships, soldiers and supply lines to land without taking a port town or natural harbour.
 Once the floating harbours had been assembled, half the battle was already won.

 The Atlantic Wall and Bayeux...

-Bayeux is a historic town with an impressive cathedral and the world famous Bayeux Tapestry.
+Bayeux is a historic town with an impressive cathedral and the world-famous Bayeux Tapestry.
 I didn’t have much time here, so won’t go into detail about the history of the city.
-What I did note is that despite the city dating back to the Middle Ages, I don’t think the people of Bayeux have seen many people riding a Brompton because of the amount of comments I received about the curious little bike!
+What I did note is that despite the city dating back to the Middle Ages, I don’t think the people of Bayeux have seen many people riding a Brompton because of the number of comments I received about the curious little bike!

 Back to Stade Malherbe de Caen F.C...